Red Star (novel)

-Red Star (Красная звезда) is Alexander Bogdanov's 1908 science fiction novel about a communist society on Mars.
+Red Star (Красная звезда) is a science fiction novel by Russian scientist and writer Alexander Bogdanov, published in 1908, about a communist society on Mars.
 The first edition was published in St. Petersburg in 1908, before eventually being republished in Moscow and Petrograd in 1918, and then again in Moscow in 1922.
 Set in early Russia during the Revolution of 1905 and additionally on a fictional socialist society on Mars, the novel tells the story of Leonid, a Russian scientist-revolutionary who travels to Mars to learn and experience their socialist system and to teach them of his own world.
 In the process, he becomes enamored of the people and technological efficiency that he encounters in this new world.
 An English translation by Charles Rougle was published in 1984.

 Plot summary

 Part I

 Leonid, the narrator and protagonist of the story, is a Bolshevik revolutionary and mathematician living in St. Petersburg.
 The novel begins with an explanation of Leonid's few relationships within the revolutionary movement and with his love interest, Anna Nikolaevna.
 Despite his intimate relationship with Anna, Leonid confesses in the opening pages that their ideological differences concerning the revolution were too extreme for him to overcome.
 It is at this point in his life that Leonid, informally known as Lenni, is visited by Menni, a Martian in disguise.
 Almost immediately after they become acquainted, Menni invites Leonid to assist in a project designed to study and visit other planets, such as Venus and Mars.
 At first, however, Menni fails to reveal that the true purpose of the visit would be for Leonid to teach his own culture to Martians and to simultaneously understand and experience theirs; this point is only revealed to Leonid after he has embarked on the journey to Mars.

 The trip is accomplished by the "etheroneph", a combination of nuclear rocket and anti-gravity device.
 On their way to Mars, Leonid is exposed gradually to Martians and their society.
 He is introduced to all of the other Martian travelers, such as Netti and Sterni, who he remarks as bearing very few individually distinguishable features, even when comparing opposite genders.
 With the help of Menni and Netti, his doctor, Leonid is able to speak the Martian language by the time they arrive.
 During an attempt to acquaint himself with all of the other travelers, Leonid partakes in a scientific experiment with an elder Martian named Letta.
 However, the experiment fails and causes a puncture in the etheroneph's hull, causing Letta to sacrifice himself and plug the hole with his body.
 As a result of this, Leonid feels responsible for the elder Martian's death.
 This is also the first notable instance of a strong emotional response by the crew, as they are deeply saddened by Letta's passing (especially Netti).

 Part 1 concludes with their arrival on the planet of Mars.